lrivoire/lrivoire.github.io/_pages/JetLag.md

 **What is JetLag?**<br>

-JetLag is a jet tracking algorithm conceptualized in collaboration with [Dr. Jezabel Curbelo](https://web.mat.upc.edu/jezabel.curbelo/) (Universitat Politècnica de Catalunya/BarcelonaTech) with the financial support of [Centre de Recerca Matemàtica](https://www.crm.cat/) (Universitat Autònoma de Barcelona).
-Dr. Marinna Linz (Harvard University) also provided support for this project.<br>
+JetLag is a jet tracking algorithm conceptualized in collaboration with [Dr. Jezabel Curbelo](https://web.mat.upc.edu/jezabel.curbelo/) (Universitat Politècnica de Catalunya/BarcelonaTech) with the partial financial support of [Centre de Recerca Matemàtica](https://www.crm.cat/).<br>
 JetLag relies on Lagrangian descriptors of the general circulation, hence the name.

 ---